joshua-bake/Body-Blitzers/README.md

 ## Overview

-I was responsible for developing a React application that consumes a public API.
-The application needed to have a router and several pages connected.
-The entire duration of the project was 2 days and it was completed individually.
-Body Blitzers was created to be a video library of various exercises that you can view or search for a particular exercise.
+Body Blitzers is an online fitness library API developed as a React application.
+It serves as a comprehensive repository of various exercises, complete with images and instructions on how to perform them.
+The application allows users to browse through the exercise catalog, search for specific exercises, and view detailed instructions to ensure proper form and technique.
+With a user-friendly interface and intuitive navigation, Body Blitzers aims to empower users to achieve their fitness goals effectively.

 ## Languages Used: